Use surveys instead of a traditional performance review to learn more about behavior, productivity, collaboration efforts, and more.

 Since 360 reviews focus on behaviors, they can be used widely in order to promote the kind of culture that the organization needs.

-It’s clear, then, that one of your first steps in deciding to conduct a 360 feedback exercise is identifying which behaviors make a difference in your company—since you will want to promote them.
+It’s clear, then, that one of your first steps in deciding to conduct a 360-feedback exercise is identifying which behaviors make a difference in your company—since you will want to promote them.

 Another important factor to decide whether to use a 360 review is that the subject of the review has to believe in it.
 The team member being evaluated must be committed to using the results in a constructive manner and take the chance to develop as a professional and a person.
 After all, it’s a rare chance they will get off having everyone else focused on them and their participation in the team.

-The next time performance reviews come up on your calendar, you may want to consider the option of using 360 feedback surveys in your team.
+The next time performance reviews come up on your calendar, you may want to consider the option of using 360-feedback surveys in your team.
 It is a great way to help key members of your team develop in their careers and to build a positive culture inside the company.